edgio-docs/edgio-docs/src/guides/performance/cdn_as_code.md

 ### Inclusive Matching {/* inclusive-matching */}

 Inclusive matching uses the [`InOperatorValues`](/docs/api/core/types/router_RouteCriteria.InOperatorValues.html) type for matching a generic array of values.
 To use this, you must specify the argument as a [`RouteCriteria`](/docs/api/core/interfaces/router_RouteCriteria.default.html) type for the `path` you would like to match against.
-This type of matching is similar to `exact` matching in that is uses strict comparison.
+This type of matching is similar to `exact` matching in that it uses strict comparison.

 For example, the following route matches requests to `/some-path` and `/another-path`, but not `/Some-Path` or `/Another-Path`: